Authorizing Crowdcontrol to Access Jira

 • 443

-The default port used for Jira is 443 SSL/TL but it may vary depending on your Jira configuration.
-If you have any issues, submit a support ticket through the Bugcrowd Support Portal.
+The default port used for Jira is 443 SSL/TLS but it may vary depending on your Jira configuration.
+If you have any issues, please submit a support ticket through the Bugcrowd Support Portal.

 1. If your Jira instance is hosted at *.atlassian.net, then select the Jira Cloud OAuth option.